liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 ![Figure 4: Which OS is most commonly being used to access the Page?](../../images/pages-views-os.png)

 Click *Web Browser* to see a donut chart displaying up to the top eight web browsers over the selected time period.
-If applicable, remaining web borwsers are aggregated in the ninth donut segment.
+If applicable, remaining web browsers are aggregated in the ninth donut segment.

 ![Figure 5: Which browser should your page be optimized for?](../../images/pages-views-browser.png)